© 2026 WNIJ and WNIU

 The former Holiday Inn on Business 20 is set to have the last of its structure torn down this week.

-The project, which is being handled by Alber & Sons Earthworks, has been moving quickly since being approved by the city on February 17th.
+The project, handled by Alber & Sons Earthworks, has moved quickly since being approved by the city Feb.
+17.

-The building has been condemned since 2017, but legal wrangling over ownership delayed the demolition.
+The building has been condemned since 2017, but legal disputes over ownership delayed demolition.

-Ultimately, the city convinced a judge that the building was a threat to public health and safety due to a large number of reported trespassings in the vacant property.
+Ultimately, the city convinced a judge that the building was a threat to public health and safety due to a large number of reported trespassers.

-The land itself is still owned by a private entity, but the city is seeking ownership through the courts.
-No word yet on what the city intends to do with the land if their lawsuit is successful.
+The land is still owned by a private entity, but the city is seeking ownership through the courts.
+No word yet on what the city intends to do with the land if the lawsuit is successful.

 SELLERS GIVES BLISTERING ANNUAL TOWNSHIP ADDRESS